HelloIloveGimkit2/florr.io/scripts/florr.io/README.md

 ### Tutorials how to operate:
 - Tracers, autogrind, autorespawn, all things in hacks.js can be changed to true or false.
 (1 or 0)
 - To operate shaders, press `+`.
 (Make sure to hold down shift)

+- For anything in the `memory-editing` directory, execute in console.
+#### Beginner tutorial:
-- For the sandbox script, you open dev tools, navigate to your console, and paste the script.
-If a warning appears, type `allow pasting` before hitting enter.
-To navigate to your console if you're [...]
+Go to the 3 little dots on the top-right of your screen.
+Open dev tools, navigate to your console, and paste the script.
+If a warning appears and nothing is pasted, type `allow pasting` before hitting enter.
+If nothing happens, some values may be outdated.